 How to Add Submission Guidelines to a Submission Form

-Select the specific Project you want to edit.
+Go to Projects and select the project you want to edit.

 Configure the Accordion field: